Andrew Targowski: Theory of wisdom

-According to Targowski's approach, despite of wisdom's high status, the first sages had problems in dealing with wisdom and stated that only God(s) have the privilege of having wisdom, and that people must follow their wise recommendations.
+According to Targowski's approach, despite wisdom's high status, the first sages had problems in dealing with wisdom and stated that only God(s) have the privilege of having wisdom, and that people must follow their wise recommendations.
 Even philosophers in modern times continue to think the same way, perhaps due to their disappointment of humans’ unwise dealings.
 In the last 100 years, the issue of wisdom was treated by science as intelligence.
 The index of Intelligence Quotient (IQ) scores are used in many contexts: as predictors of educational achievement or special needs, by social scientists who study the distribution of IQ scores in populations and the relationships between IQ score and other variables, and as predictors of job performance and income.
 However, IQ measures intelligence as the ability of solving problems, but not wisdom per se.

 The Targowski approach is based on the cognitive informatics approach and the following premises: